Skip to content

 from rasterio.plot import reshape_as_raster, show

-# Wrap the rust buffer into a numpy array
+# Zero-copy conversion of the rust array into a numpy array

 # Then we need to reshape the "image" axes into "raster" axes